alastairreid/RelatedWork/_notes/swarm-verification.md

-- The Swarm Verification paper ([holzmann:ieeetse:2011]) is interested in finding violations by maximizing coverage within some time limit and runs multiple diverse copies of the problem: using random seeds, etc. to achieve diversity.
+- The Swarm Verification paper ([holzmann:ieeetse:2011]) is interested in finding violations by maximizing coverage within some time limit and runs multiple diverse copies of the problem: using random seeds, different parameters to heuristics, etc. to achieve diversity.

 - The Ranged Analysis paper ([siddiqui:oopsla:2012]) dynamically decides how